 Upon registering for the micro-credential, participants will receive an email with a link to the first module in the series.
 There are a total of of four modules, which should be completed in sequential order.
 Upon completion of each module, participants will receive an email with a link to the next module.
 In each module, participants will be required to watch a video and complete the corresponding assignment.

-All modules must be completed by Monday, Oct.
-24, 2021 to be eligible to partipate in Part 2: The Peer Pitch.
+All modules must be completed by Friday, April 8, 2022 to be eligible to participate in Part 2: The Peer Pitch.

 The Peer Pitch will occur using the online platform Flipgrid.
 Participants will record their three minute pitch, using one static slide.
 Participants will then receive feedback from peers and outside judges, and will be required to watch and evaluate pitches from other graduate students.
 The Flipgrid presentation is the final evidence for the micro-credential.

-Students who successfully complete four modules and the Peer Pitch by the perscribed due dates will earn the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential.
+Students who successfully complete four modules and the Peer Pitch by the prescribed due dates will earn the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential.

 Advanced doctoral students who complete the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential and participate in the 3MT competition can earn the Three Minute Thesis: Advanced Practitioner micro-credential in the spring semester.